Ananyaiitbhilai/Assignment-1a-Implementing-new-distribution-in-D3-and-contributing-to-Opensource/README.md

 If U1, U2, . . . ,Un are independent chi-square random variables with 1 degree of freedom, the distribution of V = U1 + U2 + ・ ・ ・ + Un is called the chi-square distribution with n degrees of freedom. <br><br>
 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQCYWMp3ikBKN8juzmVF3vrBmviSdABYgsSgw&usqp=CAU)<br><br>

-For Chart, Samples were taken which are defined in the array named "domain".
+For Line plot, Samples were taken which are defined in the array named "domain".
 Then a library was imported whose link is https://d3js.org/d3.v5.min.js.<br>
 For pachinko, random values were generated using Math.random.<br>
 All the things about Chi-square are stated in Observable notebook.<br>
 For better understanding I have also included an example based on the same distribution.<br>